eRuaro/eRuaro/README.md

 - 🌱 I’m currently learning Flutter and Data Science with Python

-* 😎 I also study competitive programming with C++
+* 😎 My first programming language is C++

-* 👾 I used to do game development with Unity and C#
+* 👾 I do game development on the side with Unity and C#

 - ❓ Ask me anything related to C++, Flutter, and Python